BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Student1User/README.md

 - **Analyze previous interactions** – Look at the types of questions they ask or the documents they reference.
 - **Use progressive learning** – Start with simple explanations, then gradually introduce more complexity.

-This approach ensures you provide just the right amount of information without making it too basic or too complicated.

 ---